A $\Z_3$-orbifold theory of lattice vertex operator algebra and $\Z_3$-orbifold constructions: Introduction

 Except for the complete reducibility of modules, another important condition for VOAs is $C_2$-cofiniteness.
 This is defined by the condition that a subspace

 of $V$ has a finite co-dimension in $V$, where $v_{-2}$ denotes a coefficient of vertex operator

 of $v\in V$ at $z$.
-This assumption was introduced by Zhu \cite{Z} as a technical condition to prove an ${\rm SL}_2(\Z)$-invariance property of the space of trace functions of VOAs whose modules are completely reducible.
-However, as the author has shown in \cite{Mi1}, this is a natural condition from a view point of the representation theory (i.e. it is equivalent to the nonexistence of un-$\N$-gradable modules) and is enough to prove some kind of ${\rm SL}_2(\Z)$-invariance property.
-Moreover, the author has recently shown in \cite{Mi2} and \cite{Mi3} that if a $C_2$-cofinite VOA $V$ satisfies $V'\cong V$, then the fusion products preserves the exactness of sequences, (see Proposition 1 (vii)).
+This assumption was introduced by Zhu \cite{Z} as a technical condition to prove an ${\rm SL}_2(\Z)$-invariance property of the space spanned by trace functions $\Psi_W$ on $V$-modules $W$ under the assumption that all $V$-modules are completely reducible.
+However, as the author has shown in \cite{Mi1}, this is a natural condition from a view point of the representation theory (it is equivalent to the nonexistence of $\N$-ungradable modules) and is enough to prove some kind of ${\rm SL}_2(\Z)$-invariance property, that is, the author has introduced pseudo-trace functions and the space spanned by trace functions and pseudo-trace functions is invariant under the action of $SL_2(\Z)$.
+Frankly speaking, pseudo-trace functions are not easy to treat.
+For example, the author has recently shown in \cite{Mi2} and \cite{Mi3} that if a $C_2$-cofinite VOA $V$ satisfies $V'\cong V$ and an $S$-transformation $S(\Psi_V)$ of a trace function $\Psi_V$ on $V$ is a linear combination of trace functions, then $V$ satisfies some generalized concept of rigidity for nonsemisimple modules.
+He called it semirigid, but this is different from the classical means.
+For example, in the definition of rigidity, for a surjection $\phi:W\to V$, we consider an injection $V\to W$.
+However, if $W$ is not completely reducible, then the existence of surjection $\phi:W\to V$ does not guarantee the existence of injection $V\to W$.

-Proving $C_2$-cofiniteness is not easy, but it is essentially easier than proving rationality (the completely reducibility of all modules).
-Furthermore, when we want to prove rationality, we usually classify all simple modules at first.
-However, if $V$ is $C_2$-cofinite and $V'\cong V$, then it is enough to show that $V$ is projective as a $V$-module, (see Proposition 1 (vi)).
-As a corollary, we will prove the following theorem in \S 3.\\